cortext/patstat/nomenclatures/ipc_descriptions/README.md

 # Enriching Patstat: Descriptions for the International Patent Classification

 ## Goals
 Patents have fine grained information to describe the technologies that are combined by the applications.
-The IPC divides technology into eight sections with approximately 70 000 subdivisions.
+The International Patent Classification (IPC) divides technology into eight sections with approximately 70 000 subdivisions.
 Each subdivision has a symbol consisting of Arabic numerals and letters of the Latin alphabet ([preface WIPO IPC](http://www.wipo.int/classifications/ipc/en/preface.html)).

 A complete classification symbol comprises the combined symbols representing the section, class, subclass and main group or subgroup.